Yung Simmie: 2015–present: Yung Smokey and Simmie Season series

 On January 15, 2015, Yung Simmie released Yung Smokey, a mixtape which gained him new grounds and further earned him features in XXL and Miami New Times.
 Preceding the release of Yung Smokey were two lead singles, "20/20" and "Spaceship".
 A Passion of the Weiss contributor was impressed with the overall production of the album and Yung Simmie's lyrical improvements.
 He further concluded that "Yung Smokey is the best realized of his (Yung Simmie) increasingly worthwhile album material".
 It charted on the Billboard Twitter Emerging Artists chart at No. 31 for three weeks.
 In May 2015, he teamed up with Raider Klan to release Raider Klan: The Mixtape 2.75, in which he released a song and featured vocals on three other songs.
-On December 18, he dropped OG Smoke, a 6-track EP which features only Denzel Curry in vocal capacity and production from captaincrunch, HighAF, Jay$plash and Yung Icey Beats.
+On December 18, he released OG Smoke, a 6-track EP which features only Denzel Curry in vocal capacity and production from captaincrunch, HighAF, Jay$plash and Yung Icey Beats.

 On July 1, 2016, Yung Simmie released Simmie Season, the first volume of his Simmie Season series.
 With singles like "Shoot Da 3", "Bucks", "Drama Time" and "Underground King", the albums won him a spot in Vibes`s "30 Florida Rappers You Need To Hear."
 He later released Simmie Season 2 in October 2016.
 The project includes singles like "Bucks" and "Yung Bob Marley" with production handled by PurrpDogg, HighAF, Jay Splash and Yung Simmie.

-Simmie announced via Twitter that he would be releasing his upcoming project "Big Smokey" on October 3, 2017.
+Simmie announced via Twitter that he would be releasing his upcoming project Big Smokey on October 3, 2017.